Your money-making expert. Financial journalist, TV and radio personality.

 With everything increasing in cost these days, spending less (or receiving more for your hard-earned money) can be challenging.
-Fortunately, there are many tricks you can use to help with clawing some cash back and getting things for free: the following are 7 of the top methods that you can begin with.
+Fortunately, there are many tricks you can use to claw back some cash and save money on almost anything!

-– Tastecard: delay having to pay the £80 annual fee by getting started with a free card.
-Or watch out for a trial offer – you can grab some for a few quid for months of membership.
+– Tastecard: delay having to pay the annual fee by getting started with £1 trial for 60 days.

-– Coach and rail cards can make their purchase price back in only one to two trips.
-With some student accounts, you can get them for free or for less.
+– Coach and rail cards can make their purchase price back in just a couple of trips.
+With some student accounts, you can get them at a discounted price or for free.

 – A third off at Yo!
 Sushi